aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-docker/README.md

 *build.zip* contains the *Dockerfile*, *builspec.yml* and other files used by CodeBuild.
 The file contents are included inline in the *sourceToS3* section of the Cloudformation Template.
 * CodePipline detects a new s3 put-object on *build.zip* to trigger the CodeBuild Project.
-* CodeBuild gets *build.zip* from s3, runs the build and pushes the image to S3.
+* CodeBuild gets *build.zip* from s3, runs the build and pushes the image to ECR.
-* Build details are written to */boot/buildinfo/buildinfo.txt* inside the Raspbian image.
+* Build details are written to */buildinfo.txt* inside the Raspbian image.

 __CodeBuild process details:__
 * [Qemu](https://www.qemu.org) emulation is installed in the CodeBuild environment to allow us to run an ARM binary container on CodeBuild's underlying x86 ec2 instance.